How to Record Prepaid Expenses in QuickBooks

 With these features, QuickBooks makes it easier for finance professionals to maintain accurate records and ensure financial transparency.

-Step 1: Create a Prepaid Expense Account
+Step 1: Set Up Your Prepaid Expense Account

 The first step in managing prepaid expenses in QuickBooks is to create a dedicated account: